benvacha/mrkdwn/README.md

 </blockquote>
 ```

-### Detail
+### Details
-The first line of a detail will always be used as it's summary. `<<` can be used to signify the end of a detail to avoid translation errors.
-Detail blocks can be nested as needed and can contain any other syntax.
+The first line of a details must include `!` and will always be used as its summary. `<<` can be used to signify the end of a details, including nested details, to avoid translation errors.
+Detail blocks can be nested up to 10 times and can contain any other syntax.
 ##### mrkdwn
 ```
-< summary
+<! summary
 < Paragaph One
 <
 < Second Paragraph